-&lt;sup>216 See 20 ILCS 3855/1-10.
+&lt;sup>217 See 20 ILCS 3855/1-10.

-&lt;sup>217 For the IPA's Supplemental Photovoltaic procurements, bidders were given six months to identify systems plus an option to request a three month extension.
+&lt;sup>218 For the IPA's Supplemental Photovoltaic procurements, bidders were given six months to identify systems plus an option to request a three month extension.
 Nearly all bidders requested the three month extension; therefore it appears that nine months is the practical window for bidders to conduct their marketing and sales processes to identify systems.

-See Docket No. 15-0541, Final Order dated December 16, 2015 at 144.
+&lt;sup>219 See Docket No. 15-0541, Final Order dated December 16, 2015 at 144.

-the first.
+A pre-determined capacity factor for each eligible technology and potentially varying by project size will be used to calculate an annual number of RECs for each block to be delivered in each year of the contract except the first.
 To accommodate the ongoing development and energizing of DG systems, the bid for a block may include a different number of RECs for the first delivery year of the contract, thus allowing for a less than full delivery in that first year.
 The IPA will allow for the contract delivery of all RECs generated during the current delivery year from winning bidders, not only those RECs generated after the execution of contracts.